|WHO & WHAT IS VSARC|

-The previous local club in the area, known as "The Carroll County Amateur Radio Club" then renamed to the "Tennessee Valley Amateur Radio Club" (or visa versa) fell into a non-functioning organization due to unknown reason(s) and no longer actively serve the Amateur Radio needs of the local area.
+The previous local club in the area, known as "The Carroll County Amateur Radio Club" then renamed to the "Tennessee Valley Amateur Radio Club" (or visa versa) fell into a non-functioning organization due to unknown reason(s) and no longer actively serves, in an organized manner, the Amateur Radio needs of the local area.
 The true history of this organization(s) is unknown and the only information provided is by word of mouth by older amateurs residing in the area during their time.

 If you would be interested in more information regarding the club please contact John Etling, K3JAE at firstname.lastname@example.org or Richard Range, WB9SFG at email@example.com.
 We look forward to hearing from you.

 OUR CURRENT AND/OR ONGOING ACTIVITIES

 - Secured municipal permissions to operate portable from two local train cabooses, one in Huntingdon and one in Bruceton, TN.

 - Activating Shiloh National Military Park (MP08) for ARRL's 2016 year-long

 - Activation Dates:

 - 25 August 2016

 - Participating in the "Bruceton in May Festival." - COMPLETED